Hi friend and Welcome!!

 - AKG C214.
 This puppy has come up time and again, and it just may be the best overall.
 It also happens to be extremely versatile.
 Adds warmth to your voice.
 Not neutral.
 Check out my AKG C214 condenser microphone review!

 - Audio Technica AT4040.
 This and the C214 are very similar, and it’s a really close call.
-I would say the 4040 is a bit more versatile as an all around piece, and is neutral rather than warm.
-Both are similar in price.
+I would say the 4040 is a bit more versatile as an all-around piece and is neutral rather than warm.
 Check out my AKG C214 vs. AT4040 comparison!

 Best dynamic microphones for rap

 - Shure SM58.
 Not much more can be said about this monster that hasn’t already been said.
-Great for live vocals, but also works extremely well in studio!
-Joe Gilder from Home Studio Corner has a great shootout/comparison of the SM58 and the SM7B side by side!
-Check out my article comparing the Shure SM57 vs. SM58
+Great for live vocals, but also works extremely well in the studio!
+Related: Shure SM57 vs. SM58.

 - Blue Kiwi.
 Has a pronounced mid-range and low end, but isn’t in your face.
 This mic is very similar to the C414.